siliconchronicles/sap1-amaranth/README.md

-# FPGA SAP-1
+# FPGA based SAP-1 in Amaranth HDL

+I test this project on a Sipeed Tang Nano 20K board.
+I have successfully made it work on a Nano 9K in the past.

 ## Setup

 - Run `uv sync`.
-That will ensure installing correct libraries
+That will ensure the installation of the correct libraries
-- After the first uv run, set environment variable `YOSYS=$(pwd)/.venv/bin/yowasp-yosys`, to use the provided version of yosys (rather than building one).
+- After the first `uv` run, set environment variable `YOSYS=$(pwd)/.venv/bin/yowasp-yosys`, to use the provided version of `yosys` (The alternative is building one yourself).

 ## Development